Get more from your wardrobe by mixing and matching your clothes

 But here’s where it breaks down.
 Many of my clients have what I call “cool” and “warm” colors in their closets and they try to wear them together.
 I break apart colors into two families – warm or cool – think earth tones and spring tones.
 When you try to wear colors from the different color “families” it can create a disconnect and make it harder to create outfits.
 Here is a handy graphic to help you identify warm/cool colors.

 I find it’s SO MUCH EASIER to create outfits using color theory when you pick a color family and stay in those lanes.
 You can certainly have both color families in your closet but try to separate them and wear cool with cool and warm with warm.
 It’s much easier to practice wearing colors when you do this (including neutrals).
 Once you get good at it – you can try mixing the color families (or not).
 It really helps to know the “rules” before you break them. 🙂 Don’t forget you can use color theory when it comes to adding accessories to your outfits too.

 Check out examples below for what I mean (from an actual client):

 The rules are more subtle.
 Guys when you’re creating outfits, you’ll want to get familiar with warm/cool colors also.
 Watch this video to see what warm and cool colors look like with real clothes.
 While it does depend on your style, menswear rarely uses the concepts of complementary color pairing but may make use of analogous color pairing to create outfits.
-Instead, menswear typically relies on monochromatic dressing.
+However, a prevalent way of dressing in menswear is monochromatic dressing.
 Monochromatic means wearing different saturations of the same color – eg chambray blue with navy blue.
 Typically you will want to wear the lighter saturation of the color on top and the darker color on bottom.
 This helps create the coveted “V” silhouette.

 Practice using color theory to create visually interesting outfits, wear more of what you own and finally be able mix and match your clothes easily!!